yasdev08/Planets-Simulator/readme.md

 Color

-The simulation calculates the gravitational force between every pair of bodies:
+The simulation calculates the gravitational force between every pair of bodies using the formula:

-𝐹
-=
-𝐺
-𝑚
-1
-𝑚
-2
-𝑟
-2
-F=G
-r
-2

-m
-1
-​
- m
-2
-​

-​

-where
-𝐺
+ini
+Copy code
+F = G * (m1 * m2) / r^2
+Where:

-G is the gravitational constant, 𝑚
+G is the gravitational constant

-1
-,
-𝑚
-2
-m
-1
-​
- ,m
-2
-​
-  are masses, and
-𝑟
+m1 and m2 are the masses of the two bodies

-r is the distance.
+r is the distance between them

+Acceleration is calculated as:

+ini
+Copy code
+a = F / m
-Velocity and position are updated using simple Euler integration.
+Velocity and position are updated using Euler integration.

 Trails are stored to show the path of each body.

 Zooming changes the scale factor to give a closer look at the inner planets.

-Example

-Orbits of planets around the Sun.

 Notes
 This is a 2D simplified simulation.
 It ignores relativistic effects and assumes all motion is in a single plane.